Pylons/pyramid/docs/narr/extending.rst

 something like this:

 - Create a new Python package.
-The easiest way to do this is to create a new :mod:`repoze.bfg` application using the "paster" template mechanism.
+The easiest way to do this is to create a new :mod:`pyramid` application using the "paster" template mechanism.
 See :ref:`creating_a_project` for more information.